Create a Fund

 The Community Foundation can work with you and your financial advisors to suggest tax-effective gift opportunities that can help you maximize the power of your gift and reduce its cost.

 Another reason to choose the Community Foundation of St. Joseph County for your charitable giving is our Fee Policy.
-Because of the Leighton Endowment for the Advancement of Philanthropy—created by local businessman and philanthropist Judd Leighton—we’re able to waive the administrative fees that foundations normally assess on donations.
+Because of the Leighton Endowment for the Advancement of Philanthropy—created by local businessman and philanthropist Judd Leighton—we’re able to waive the administrative fees that foundations normally assess.
 That means each dollar contributed to Foundation endowed funds goes to support the causes chosen by you—not the costs of fund administration.

 Through the process of creating a fund, you’ll begin building your own legacy for our community.